-LED Color Function 1000 LNK/ACT Green Lights to indicate the port is running in 1000Mbps speed and successfully established.
-Blinks: indicates that the switch is actively sending or receiving data over that port.
-100 LNK/ACT Orange Lights to indicate the port is running in 10/100Mbps speed and successfully established.
-Blinks: indicates that the switch is actively sending or receiving data over that port.
+LED Color Function 1000 LNK/ACT Green Lights to indicate the port is running at 1000Mbps speed and successfully established.
+Blinks to indicate that the switch is actively sending or receiving data over that port.
+100 LNK/ACT Orange Lights to indicate the port is running at 10/100Mbps speed and successfully established.
+Blinks to indicate that the switch is actively sending or receiving data over that port.

-Per SFP Interface
+■ Per SFP Interface

-LED Color Function 1000 LNK/ACT Green Lights to indicate the port is running in 1000Mbps speed and successfully established.
-Blinks to indicates that the switch is actively sending or receiving data over that port.
-100 LNK/ACT Orange Lights to indicate the port is running in 100Mbps speed and successfully established.
-Blinks to indicates that the switch is actively sending or receiving data over that port.
+LED Color Function 1000 LNK/ACT Green Lights to indicate the port is running at 1000Mbps speed and successfully established.
+Blinks to indicate that the switch is actively sending or receiving data over that port.
+100 LNK/ACT Orange Lights to indicate the port is running at 100Mbps speed and successfully established.
+Blinks to indicate that the switch is actively sending or receiving data over that port.